Find us on Facebook and Twitter!

 Picture

 Mark Wild (writer) explores the history and drama of modern urban life.
-He is the author of Hayward, Sweet Tooth, Street Meeting, & St. Francis Xanadu.
-He currently teaches history at California State University Los Angeles and is developing Faithful and Here Comes Trouble with LAWC.
+He is the author of Faithful, Here Comes Trouble, Hayward, Sweet Tooth, Street Meeting, & St. Francis Xanadu which he developed with dramaturge Che'Rae Adams at LAWC.
+He currently teaches history at California State University Los Angeles.
 His play Sweet Tooth was produced in 2010 at the Alleyway Theatre in New York.

 Picture

 Jennifer Williams (writer) is the President of the Organization of Black Screenwriters and the author of The Real-Life Coach Carter – The Ken Carter Story, worked as script editor on the 2005 release of the movie “Coach Carter” starring Samuel L. Jackson, and is currently working on her next screenplay, “Modern Miracle”.
 Ms. Williams is a working editor with BW United in Los Angeles, CA; Member of the Organization of Black Screenwriters (OBS); and serves as the Executive Vice President of Operations for non-profit Coach Ken Carter Foundation as well as Editor-In-Chief of the Foundation Newsletter.
 Jennifer is the recipient of the 1999 Screenwriter’s/Playwright Award.
-Additionally, she is the author of three novels, Somebody Else’s Dream and Why Only At Night, release date pending; and her debut novel, A Soul Captured to be released in early 2007.
-Ms. Williams resides in Pasadena, CA. authorwilliams@sbcglobal.net
+Additionally, she is the author of three novels, Somebody Else’s Dream and Why Only At Night, release date pending; and her debut novel, A Soul Captured was released in early 2007.

 Picture